QuantEcon/lecture-python-intro/lectures/schelling.md

 ## Outline

 In 1969, Thomas C. Schelling developed a simple but striking model of racial segregation {cite}`Schelling1969`.

 His model studies the dynamics of racially mixed neighborhoods.

 Like much of Schelling's work, the model shows how local interactions can lead to surprising aggregate structure.

 In particular, it shows that relatively mild preference for neighbors of similar race can lead in aggregate to the collapse of mixed neighborhoods, and high levels of segregation.

+In other words, extreme segregation outcomes arise even though people's preferences are not particularly extreme.

+These extreme outcomes happen because of interactions between people that drive self-reinforcing dynamics in the model.

+These ideas will become clearer as the lecture unfolds.

-In recognition of this and other research, Schelling was awarded the 2005 Nobel Prize in Economic Sciences (joint with Robert Aumann).
+In recognition of his work on segregation and other research, Schelling was awarded the 2005 Nobel Prize in Economic Sciences (joint with Robert Aumann).

-In this lecture, we (in fact you) will build and run a version of Schelling's model.

 Let's start with some imports: